jyoti7770/sales_data_analysis/README.md

 2. year is extracted from order_date column by using [=text(cell reference,"mmmm")]formula.
 ### data analysis using pivot table
 1. sales by sub-category :
+   It helps to analyze which sub-categories are underperforming and which products are most popular among customer in each sub-category.